Azerbaijan travel updates: how to verify visas, flights and site access before you book

 Why re-checking matters

 Airlines, museums and tourism sites update schedules and visiting conditions throughout the year.
-Even if you have visited Azerbaijan before, it is worth checking everything again before a new trip.
+Opening hours shift between seasons, flight timetables change between IATA scheduling periods, and access procedures for newly reopened regions are refined as infrastructure develops.
+Even if you have visited Azerbaijan before, it is worth checking everything again before a new trip — the details that were true last year are not guaranteed to be true this season.

 1) Visa and entry: start with official services